mdczaplicki/parts_api/README.md

 Overall structure of the repository & API is based on domains.
 Each domain has its own category & directory.

 For the simplicity of the solution - `service`/`controller` layer wasn't introduced.

+### Tests
+For demonstration purposes, there's just one test written.
+It won't work if you have any category in the database (there's no schema separation).